conda-incubator/conda-project/docs/source/user_guide.md

   --platforms PLATFORMS
                         Comma separated list of platforms for which to lock dependencies.
 The default is win-64,linux-64,osx-64,osx-arm64
   --conda-configs CONDA_CONFIGS
-                        Comma separated list of Conda configuration parameters to write into the .condarc file in the project directory.
+                        Comma separated list of conda configuration parameters to write into the .condarc file in the project directory.
 The format for each config is key=value.
 For example --conda-configs experimental_solver=libmamba,channel_priority=strict
-  --no-lock             Do no create the conda-lock.yml file --prepare             Create the local Conda environment for the current platform.
+  --no-lock             Do no create the conda-lock.yml file --prepare             Create the local conda environment for the current platform.
 ```